Dermatomyositis

 There is a sixfold increased risk of malignancy in dermatomyositis (cf. twofold in polymyositis) 8.
 Multiple risk factors for the development of malignancy have been identified 8:

 There is cell-mediated injury targeted at striated muscle with resultant atrophy, edema, coagulation necrosis, fibrosis and calcification.
+Additionally, it is thought that enhanced type 1 interferon signaling plays a critical role in its pathogenesis 12.

 • elevated muscle enzymes (e.g. CK)

-• elevated muscle specific antibodies
+• elevated myositis-specific antibodies

 • anti-Mi2